Utkarsh-Karambhe/whatsapp-message-analyzer-webapp/README.md

 ## Key Features 🔍

-- **Message Stats**: View the total number of messages, words, media shared, and links.
+- **Message Stats**: View the total number of messages, words, media shared, and links
 - **Monthly Timeline**: Track message activity over time with a clear, easy-to-read monthly timeline.
 - **Daily Message Trends**: Analyze message activity on a daily basis.
 - **Weekly and Monthly Analysis**: See trends and activity patterns based on days of the week and months of the year.